+I roll out of bed groggy and disoriented.
+My head feels like a watermelon after a Gallagher show.
 It hurts to open my eyes, but it hurts just as much when I close them again.
 It's pretty clear that I won't be getting back to sleep any time soon, but I don't want to move or get out of bed.
 Eventually dehydration drags me out, and I manage to stumble over to the kitchen sink.
 I turn on the tap and guzzle the stream directly out of the spout until I have to breathe, then I fill the nearest cup to the brim and chug it all in one gulp.
-I grimace.
-Probably should have chosen a cup that wasn't already half-full of soapy dishwater.

 I feel like I got hit by a train.
 I have no idea how Elroy managed to do this to himself every night.
-I've still got an economy-sized jug of TylenolTM tablets in the bathroom, so I down a couple and chug another glass of water.
-Because I'm a masochist, I read the warning on the side of the bottle about liver damage, then do my best to forget about it.
+I've still got an economy-sized jug of Tylenol tablets in the bathroom, so I down a couple and chug another glass of water.

 On the kitchen counter next to the stove is a big five liter box of Peter Vella ChardonnayTM.
 A picture of Mr. Vella is plastered on the front of the box, sitting in his vineyard in Tuscany or wherever, holding up a glass of his shitty wine and smiling like it's the classiest thing he's ever tasted.
-I'll be perfectly honest; I probably couldn't taste the difference between a world-class chardonnay and a jug of Kool AidTM mixed with vodka, but I know a con when I see one.
+I'll be perfectly honest; I probably couldn't taste the difference between a world-class chardonnay and a jug of Kool Aid mixed with vodka, but even I know a world-class con when I see one.
 I remember this smug cocksucker smiling at me from the shelf at the Wal MartTM, as if daring me to try his chardonnay and tell him that it wasn't the best thing I'd ever tasted.
 Five whole liters of the greatest wine ever made, and it could be all mine in exchange for twelve measly dollars.
-If I hadn't been drunk already when I bought it, I like to think that I wouldn't have fallen for it.
-But then again, who knows.